oprypin/crsfml/gitbook/graphics-vertex-array.md

 ## Transforming a vertex array

 Transforming is similar to texturing.
-The transform is not stored in the vertex array, you must pass it to the `draw` function.
+The transform is not stored in the vertex array, you must pass it to the `draw` method.

 ```ruby
 vertices = ... # SF::VertexArray